KareemOye/USB_POWER_SUPPLY_PCB/README.md

-The feedback trace is routed away from the inductor and switching node so the output regulation isn't disturbed, and the power traces are widened to 1 mm1 to handle the current.
+The feedback trace is routed away from the inductor and switching node so the output regulation isn't disturbed, and the power traces are widened to 1 mm to handle the current.

 ![3D render of the board](v01/USBPOWER_V01_3DVIEWER.png)